Cloud8/Metablock/Readme.md

 ##### Crawling RDF and Lifting XML to RDF

-  Shanghai can be used as collect xml data, lift the data to rdfs and store the rdf data into a triple store.
+  Shanghai can be used to collect xml data, lift the data to rdf and store everything into a triple store.

   The storage of XML based records into a RDF storage engine requires XSLT transformations.